7 Plants on the Brink of Extinction: A Call for Conservation

 • Notable: Famous for having the largest unbranched inflorescence and a smell like rotting flesh, which attracts pollinators.

-5. Saint Helena Gumwood (Commidendrum robustum)
+5. Saint Helena Gumwood (Commidendrum robustum (Roxb.)
+DC.)

 • Habitat: Endemic to Saint Helena Island in the South Atlantic